Build your first Blazor App with UI Kit blocks

 - Ignore the code within the “SB Code - Start” and “SB Code - End” comments, as it is intended solely for sample browser purposes.

-While copying and pasting the Razor (HTML) code, you’ll notice that Syncfusion Blazor components are used.
-To incorporate them into MyBlazorApp, install the necessary packages and import the corresponding namespaces to the Components -> _Imports.razor file for the app to run.
+While copying and pasting the Razor code, note that Syncfusion® Blazor components are used.
+To incorporate them into MyBlazorApp, install the necessary packages and import the corresponding namespaces in Components -> _Imports.razor so the app can compile and run.

-Once the necessary packages are added, run the following command via the terminal to install those packages.
+After the packages are added, run the following command in the terminal to install them.

-Finally, again check the online demo or the GitHub repository and copy the required Razor (HTML) code for the simple sign-in block into your app as outlined in the previous topic.
+Finally, revisit the online demo or the GitHub repository and copy the required Razor (HTML) code for the simple Sign in block into your app as outlined above.

 Steps to download and add assets to the app

-If you want to view and experience the images used in our design, you can download the assets folder from the following GitHub repository, place it inside the wwwroot folder of MyBlazorApp, and modify the image URLs in the Razor (HTML) if necessary.
+To use the images from the design, download the assets folder from the GitHub repository, place it inside the wwwroot folder of MyBlazorApp, and update image URLs in the Razor (HTML) file if necessary.

 Steps to run the app

-Now that everything is set up in MyBlazorApp — including the Razor (HTML), CSS (if applicable), C# (if applicable), and assets (optional) — you are ready to build and launch the app.
-Type the following command in the terminal, and you will see a localhost URL provided by the Blazor development server.
+With MyBlazorApp set up—including Razor markup, CSS (if applicable), C# (if applicable), and and assets (optional) — you can build and run the app.
+Run the following command in the terminal; a localhost URL will be provided by the Blazor development server.

 dotnet run

-To view the app in your browser, simply Ctrl + Click (or Cmd + Click on macOS) on the localhost URL displayed in the terminal.
-This will open the app in your default browser, allowing you to view and experience the simple sign-in block.
+To view the app in a browser, Ctrl+click (or Cmd+click on macOS) the localhost URL displayed in the terminal.
+This opens the app in the default browser and displays the simple Sign in block.